 2008 and onward - Owner and CEO of Practical Innovation -

-Tal Leizer's expertise in introducing pioneering innovation to companies is highly valued in Israel and around the world.
-Her many articles on innovation have been published in a selection of international magazines and media.
+Her expertise in introducing breakthrough innovation for companies has been widely praised in Israel and around the world.
+Many of her articles on innovation have been published in a variety of newspapers and magazines.